Born: August 12, 1975 Primary Instrument: Clarinet

 Intermediate to advanced students

-Fellow of the Higher Education Academy in the UK and former clarinet professor at the Leeds College of Music (UK's largest conservatoire), Luca has a solid private tuition experience too.
+Fellow of the Higher Education Academy in the UK and former clarinet professor at the Leeds College of Music (UK's largest conservatoire), Luciano has been invited by universities and colleges in the UK and overseas for master-classes, workshops and lecture-recitals.
+His solid private tuition experience includes learners of all levels from beginners to pro.
 More on www.lucaluciano.com including scores, information on the educational events he holds and some educational videos.